Labor Day (film): Plot

-The morning they are going to leave, Henry takes a note to his father's house and leaves it in his mailbox.
+The morning of their planned departure, Henry leaves a note in his father's mailbox.
 While he is walking home, a policeman offers to drive him home, and Henry accepts.
-The policeman is suspicious of the packed car and nearly-empty house, but eventually leaves.
-Adele goes to the bank to get all the money out of her account, and the bank staff, too, are suspicious.
-While Adele is gone, a neighbor comes over and speaks to Frank.
-She, too, is suspicious of who he may be.
+The policeman notices the packed car and nearly-empty house, but eventually leaves.
+Adele goes to the bank to withdraw all her money, catching attention from the bank staff.
+While Adele is gone, her neighbor Evelyn comes over and is surprised to find Frank.
+Frank claims to be a handyman, but Evelyn is wary of him.

-Henry's father finds the note that Henry left, and calls the house.
+Henry's father finds the note and calls the house.
 Before Adele, Frank, and Henry can escape, they hear police sirens approaching.
-Frank ties Henry and Adele up before he goes out to surrender, so that they won't be charged with harboring a fugitive.
-It is not revealed who called the police to report Frank's presence at the house.
-Adele wants to plead in Frank's case but is warned by the prosecutor himself that if she does, Henry might be taken away from her.
-She writes letters to Frank but to protect her he returns them all unopened.
+Frank ties Henry and Adele up, so that they won't be charged with harboring a fugitive.
+Frank kisses Adele and tells her that he would spend 20 years in prison for just 3 more days with her, then walks out and surrenders.
+Adele wants to help Frank in his case, however, the prosecutor warns her that if she does, Henry might be taken away from her.
+She writes letters to Frank, but he returns them all unopened.

+Henry eventually moves in with his father.
+In the middle of his senior year in high school, his father takes him to dinner to tell him he hopes the last few years staying with him has made up a little for him leaving all those years ago.
+He goes on to tell Henry that his mother's extreme sadness over the loss of their baby girl is what made him leave.
+He just couldn't handle it and wanted to be happy.
+Henry moves back in with his mother the next day and starts baking pies.